Embedded firmware

-From bare-metal drivers to full embedded Linux distributions — we write firmware that is deterministic, maintainable, and built for the environment it will actually live in.
+From bare-metal drivers to full embedded Linux distributions.
+Deterministic, maintainable firmware, built for the environment it runs in.

-Every codebase we deliver is structured, documented, and yours to own after the engagement — not a black box you depend on us to maintain.
+Every codebase we deliver is structured, documented, and yours to own after the engagement.

-Tight, deterministic code written directly against the hardware — no OS overhead, full control over every peripheral and power state.
+See what we build →Tight, deterministic code written directly against the hardware, no OS overhead, full control over every peripheral and power state.

 When every microsecond and microamp counts, bare-metal is the right tool.